Meet YOLO26: next-gen vision AI.

 def fuse_score(cost_matrix: np.ndarray, detections: list) -> np.ndarray

-Fuse cost matrix with detection scores to produce a single similarity matrix.
+Fuse cost matrix with detection scores to produce a single cost matrix.

 Args